AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_audience"
 >title="Audience settings for the delivery"
 >abstract="Select a **target mapping** among those available.
 Target mappings are defined in the Adobe Campaign v8 console.
-You can also set the exclusion parameters for the delivery. "
+You can also set the exclusion parameters for the delivery."

 In this section, you can select a **target mapping** among those available.
 Target mappings are defined in the Adobe Campaign v8 console.
 The target mapping is the type of data that an operation is handling.
-It lets you define the targeted population: recipients, contract beneficiaries, operators, subscribers, etc.
+It lets you define the targeted population: recipients, contract beneficiaries, operators, subscribers, etc. [Learn more on target mappings](../audience/targeting-dimensions.md).

-Learn more about target mappings in [this section](../audience/targeting-dimensions.md).

 In the **[!UICONTROL Exclusion]** field, you can select to exclude recipients who no longer want to be contacted or who are quarantined.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/failures/quarantines.html){target="_blank"}